-PCB cricket committee to meet on Aug 2
+PCB Cricket Committee to meet on Aug 2

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The Pakistan Cricket Board (PCB) on Wednesday announced its cricket committee will meet at the National Cricket Academy on August 2, says a press release.
+LAHORE: The PCB Cricket Committee will meet at the National Cricket Academy on Friday, August 2 to finalise the new national team management and suggest names of the selection committee and the captain.

-The PCB cricket committee is an advisory panel whose remit is to make recommendations to the PCB chairman.
-The committee is chaired by PCB Managing Director Wasim Khan, and includes former men’s and women’s teams’ captains Wasim Akram, Misbah-ul-Haq and Urooj Mumtaz, as well as Zakir Khan (Director International Cricket and Committee Secretary), Mudassar Nazar (Director Academies) and Haroon Rashid (Director Domestic Cricket).
+The PCB Cricket Committee is an advisory panel whose jurisdiction is to make recommendations to the PCB Chairman.
+The committee will be chaired by PCB Managing Director Wasim Khan.
+Its members include Wasim Akram, Misbah-ul-Haq and Urooj Mumtaz, Zakir Khan, Mudassar Nazar and Haroon Rashid.

-The agenda of the cricket committee meeting includes review of the Pakistan men’s and women’s cricket teams as well as U16 and U19 teams’ performances and make recommendations to the PCB chairman.
+The agenda of the PCB Cricket Committee meeting includes review of the Pakistan men’s and women’s cricket teams as well as U-16 and U-19 cricket teams’ performances and make recommendations to the PCB Chairman.

-Inzamam-ul-Haq, Mickey Arthur and Sarfaraz Ahmed have been invited to attend the meeting and provide their feedback and assessment of the men’s team’s performances.
-Wasim Akram will join the meeting via video link.
+Inzamam-ul-Haq, Mickey Arthur and Sarfaraz Ahmed have been invited to attend meeting and provide their feedback and assessment of men’s team’s performances.
+Wasim Akram will join the meeting via video link while rest of the members will attend in person.

-LAHORE: The Pakistan Cricket Board (PCB) on Wednesday announced its cricket committee will meet at the National Cricket Academy on August 2, says a press release.
+LAHORE: The PCB Cricket Committee will meet at the National Cricket Academy on Friday, August 2 to finalise the new national team management and suggest names of the selection committee and the captain.

-The PCB cricket committee is an advisory panel whose remit is to make recommendations to the PCB chairman.
-The committee is chaired by PCB Managing Director Wasim Khan, and includes former men’s and women’s teams’ captains Wasim Akram, Misbah-ul-Haq and Urooj Mumtaz, as well as Zakir Khan (Director International Cricket and Committee Secretary), Mudassar Nazar (Director Academies) and Haroon Rashid (Director Domestic Cricket).
+The PCB Cricket Committee is an advisory panel whose jurisdiction is to make recommendations to the PCB Chairman.
+The committee will be chaired by PCB Managing Director Wasim Khan.
+Its members include Wasim Akram, Misbah-ul-Haq and Urooj Mumtaz, Zakir Khan, Mudassar Nazar and Haroon Rashid.

-The agenda of the cricket committee meeting includes review of the Pakistan men’s and women’s cricket teams as well as U16 and U19 teams’ performances and make recommendations to the PCB chairman.
+The agenda of the PCB Cricket Committee meeting includes review of the Pakistan men’s and women’s cricket teams as well as U-16 and U-19 cricket teams’ performances and make recommendations to the PCB Chairman.

-Inzamam-ul-Haq, Mickey Arthur and Sarfaraz Ahmed have been invited to attend the meeting and provide their feedback and assessment of the men’s team’s performances.
-Wasim Akram will join the meeting via video link.
+Inzamam-ul-Haq, Mickey Arthur and Sarfaraz Ahmed have been invited to attend meeting and provide their feedback and assessment of men’s team’s performances.
+Wasim Akram will join the meeting via video link while rest of the members will attend in person.